WarlordTed/Bharosa/README.md

 # Bharosa
-Election web app made by using BlockChain technique
+Election web app made by using BlockChain technology